-MATERIALS AND METHODS Cell culture and transfection
+Cell culture and transfection

-HeLa cells were cultured at 37°C with 5% CO2 in Dulbecco's modified Eagle's medium (DMEM, Sigma-Aldrich) containing $1\times$ nonessential amino acids (Gibco), $1\times$ sodium pyruvate (Gibco) and 10% fetal bovine serum (Gibco).
-HeLa cells used in this study (Cell No. KBN0573-01) were authenticated by the Japanese Collection of Research Bioresources Cell Bank (JCRB) cell bank at the National Institute of Biomedical Innovation (Osaka, Japan) as being the same as the HeLa cell registered in ATCC.
-DJ-1-knockout cells were produced using CRISPR as previously described (Kojima et al., 2016).
-Transfection of plasmids for transient expression was undertaken using the FuGENE6 transfection reagent (Promega) according to the manufacturer's protocol.
-Plasmids used are given in Table S2.
+HeLa cells were cultured at 37°C with 5% CO2 in Dulbecco's modified Eagle's medium (DMEM, Sigma-Aldrich) containing 1× nonessential amino acids (Gibco), 1× sodium pyruvate (Gibco), and

+10% fetal bovine serum (Gibco).
+HeLa cells used in this study (Cell No. KBN0573-01) were authenticated by JCRB cell bank (Japanese Collection of Research Bioresources Cell Bank) in National Institute of Biomedical Innovation (Osaka, Japan) as they were the same as the HeLa cell registered in ATCC.
+DJ-1 KO cells were produced using CRISPR as previously described (Kojima et al., 2016).
+Transfection of plasmids for transient expression was done using the FuGENE6 transfection reagent (Promega) according to the manufacturer's protocol.